The Best Southern Stove Top Cabbage (With Tender Smoked Turkey)!!!

 That’s about the amount of liquid your cabbage needs to cook in.
 Covering it will help produce the moisture and steam you need to cook it through.
 Cabbage produces a lot of liquid, as I talked about in my Fried Cabbage Recipe, so a lot of liquid isn’t needed.

-Do you wash the cabbage?
+Do you wash cabbage?

-I get this question a lot from people on YouTube, and I always tell them that washing cabbage is not necessary.
+Now, I get this question a lot from people on YouTube, and I always tell them that washing cabbage is not necessary.
 Cabbage is different because it’s in a ball!

 So, unlike collard greens, for example, where each leaf and its crevices are exposed, cabbage’s outer layer protects it from dust particles, germs, and debris.
 So no, you don’t need to clean the cabbage!